AbdelrahmanWael5/AI-Fashion-Designer/README.md

 ## Caption Preprocessing

-The generated captions are cleaned and standardized through a preprocessing pipeline that:
+The generated captions are automatically cleaned and standardized to produce a consistent prompt format suitable for Stable Diffusion XL fine-tuning.

+The preprocessing pipeline:

 - Removes noisy information
+- Normalizes attribute values
 - Standardizes fashion terminology
-- Normalizes attribute values
-- Produces a unified prompt format
+- Produces unified image-caption pairs

 ---

 ## Final Dataset

-The resulting image-caption pairs are used for supervised fine-tuning of Stable Diffusion XL.
+The resulting image-caption pairs are used to fine-tune Stable Diffusion XL for fashion image generation.

 ---